Amazon Jungle 200hr

 How many students will be attending?

-Because we want to personally connect with and be accessible to everyone throughout this process, we take a maximum of 30 students on this teacher training.
+Because we want to personally connect with and be accessible to everyone throughout this process, we take a maximum of 20 students on this teacher training with 3 to 4 teachers per training.

 What type of food will be served?